tqmvt/linktree/README.md

 - Chakra UI
 - TypeScript

-### Todo:

-- to use dynamic pages, should have multiple users for link tree

 # Linktree app with [chakra-ui](https://github.com/chakra-ui/chakra-ui) and TypeScript

 This example features how to use [chakra-ui](https://github.com/chakra-ui/chakra-ui) as the component library within a Next.js app with TypeScript.